Mrkouhadi/sofa-shop/README.md

 # Getting Started

-After you clone the project, run:
+After you clone the project, you can run:
 `npm install && npm start`
 <p> Then Enjoy Your Coding </p>